-Come and experience Welsh-American heritage in Wymore, Nebraska.
+Come and experience Welsh-American history and culture in Wymore, Nebraska.

 For more of the story, watch our mini documentary, Pobl y Paith/People of the Prairie: the Welsh in Nebraska

 You can also view our film on YouTube or Vimeo .

 NEW!
 Take a virtual tour of the Great Plains Welsh Heritage Centre